thebiggive/mailer/Readme.md

 Mailer is a [Slim](https://www.slimframework.com/) PHP microservice for queueing, rendering and sending emails.

-It uses [Twig](https://github.com/twigphp/Twig) for email templating and [CssToInlineStyles](https://github.com/tijsverkoyen/CssToInlineStyles) (via [swiftmailer-css-inliner](https://github.com/OpenBuildings/swiftmailer-css-inliner)) to support clean styling that works in most email clients.
+It uses [Twig](https://github.com/twigphp/Twig) for email templating with the [inliner extension](https://symfony.com/doc/current/mailer.html#inlining-css-styles) to support clean styling that works in most email clients.

-It supports any SMTP transport, via [SwiftMailer](https://github.com/swiftmailer/swiftmailer), but we currently use AWS SES.
+It supports any SMTP transport, via [Symfony Mailer](https://github.com/symfony/mailer), but we currently use AWS SES.

 It supports SQS and Redis queues via [Symfony Messenger](https://github.com/symfony/messenger).